Callimachus: Life

 An entry in the Suda, a 10th-century Byzantine encyclopaedia, is the main source about the life of Callimachus.
 Although the entry contains factual inaccuracies, it enables the re-construction of his biography by providing some otherwise unattested information.
 Callimachus was born into a prominent family in Cyrene, a Greek city on the coast of modern-day Libya.
 He refers to himself as "son of Battus" (Βαττιάδης), but this may be an allusion to the city's mythological founder Battus rather than to his father.
 His grandfather, also named Callimachus, had served the city as a general.
-His mother's name was Megatima, falsely given as Mesatma by the Suda.
+His mother's name was Megatima, mistakenly given as Mesatma by the Suda.
 His unknown date of birth is placed around 310 BC.

 During the 280s, Callimachus is thought to have studied under the philosopher Praxiphanes and the grammarian Hermocrates at Alexandria, an important centre of Greek culture.
 He appears to have experienced a period of relative poverty while working as a schoolteacher in the suburbs of the city.
 The truthfulness of this claim is disputed by the classicist Alan Cameron who describes it as "almost certainly outright fiction".
 Callimachus then entered into the patronage of the Ptolemies, the Greek ruling dynasty of Egypt, and was employed at the Library of Alexandria.
 According to the Suda, his career coincided with the reign of Ptolemy II Philadelphus, who became sole ruler of Egypt in 283 BC.
 Classicist John Ferguson puts the latest date of Callimachus's establishment at the imperial court at 270 BC.

 Despite the lack of precise sources, the outlines of Callimachus's working life can be gathered from his poetry.
 Poems belonging to his period of economic hardship indicate that he began writing in the 280s BC, while his poem Aetia shows signs of having been composed in the reign of Ptolemy III Euergetes, who ascended to the throne in 246 BC.
-Ferguson writes that Callimachus stopped writing and died at some point after 240 BC.
+Contemporary references suggest that Callimachus was writing until about 240 BC, and Ferguson finds it likely that he died by 235 BC, at which time he would have been 75 years old.

 Literary work

 According to the Suda, Callimachus wrote more than 800 individual works in prose and poetry.
 The vast majority of his literary production, including all prose output, has been lost with the exception of his Epigrams and Hymns.
 All other works mentioned below have been preserved in fragments.
+Callimachus was an admirer of Homer, whom he regarded as impossible to imitate.
+This could be the reason why he focused on short poems.